Hail-Miks/deep-watch/README.md

 # Deep Watch - Integrating YOLOv8-Pose, ByteTrack, and Long Short Term Memory (LSTM) for a Real-time Drowning Detection System

-Co-developing a real-time drowning detection system that integrates YOLOv8-Pose for human pose estimation, ByteTrack for multi-object tracking, and LSTM for temporal sequence analysis to distinguish normal swimming from distress behaviors in residential and public pools.
-Responsibilities include dataset curation from pool environments, model training and evaluation using metrics such as mAP, MOTA, precision, recall, and F1 score, and contributing to a modular system architecture with a Flask-based interface and SQL logging to support lifeguards through timely, AI-driven safety alerts.​
+A real-time drowning detection system that integrates YOLOv8-Pose for human pose estimation, ByteTrack for multi-object tracking, and LSTM for temporal sequence analysis to distinguish normal swimming from distress behaviors in residential and public pools.

 ## Installation